vincentsels/javascript-3-homework/README.md

 First things first.
 Don't Panic!

 This homework repo is huge but most of it is code for you to study, not exercises to complete.
-As you finish the assignments for each week don't forget to snoop around all the folders.
-For each large assignment there is at least 1 similar example for you to study!
+As you're working on the assignments each week don't forget to snoop around all the folders.
+There is almost always at least 1 similar example for you to study!

 You can find your assignment for each week in the week folders:
 1. [week 1 homework](./week-1)